-In Križan and Others, 82 the Court ruled on the right of public access to an urban planning decision relating to the location of a landfill site.
+In Križan and Others, (82) the Court ruled on the right of public access to an urban planning decision relating to the location of a landfill site.
 The Court held that the decision at issue in the main proceedings, first, constituted one of the measures on the basis of which the final decision whether or not to authorise that installation would be taken and, second, included information relevant to the authorisation procedure.
-The Court therefore observed that, under the provisions of the Aarhus Convention, 83 and Directive 96/61 on the prevention and control of pollution 84 reproducing those provisions, the public concerned were entitled to have access to that decision available to the public could not be justified by a reference to the protection of the confidentiality of commercial or industrial information.
-None the less, it accepted the possibility of rectifying an unjustified refusal to make an urban planning decision available to the public to have an effective influence on the outcome of the decision-making process.
+The Court therefore observed that, under the provisions of the Aarhus Convention, (83) and Directive 96/61 on the prevention and control of pollution (84) reproducing those provisions, the public concerned were entitled to have access to that decision.
+In that context, the Court explained that the refusal to make the urban planning decision available to the public could not be justified by a reference to the protection of the confidentiality of commercial or industrial information.
+Nonetheless, it accepted the possibility of rectifying an unjustified refusal to make an urban planning decision available to the public concerned, provided that all options and solutions remain possible and that such rectification enables the public to have an effective influence on the outcome of the decision-making process.